FredaXin/blog_posts/group_by/group_by.md

 i.e. the "train" table from the "titanic" schema;
 whereas in `pandas`, we put the name of the data frame in the beginning of the `groupby` command.

+It is also worth noting that SQL shows missing values when using `GROUP BY`.
+From the SQL output we can see that two passengers were missing ports of embarkation.

 ---